IBM/IBM-Z-zOS/zOSMF/ExternalPluginExample-TSOBackend/README.md

 In this exercise, you will learn how to create and deploy your own z/OSMF external plug-in.
 Included is a sample plug-in (an application), which contains a user interface that is based on the popular Angular framework.
 The plug-in uses several z/OSMF Representational State Transfer (REST) APIs to perform operations on a z/OS host system.

-## Sample plug-in
+## Introduction of sample plug-in

+This sample plug-in consists of 3 parts:
+* Front-end code
-The UI front-end code is based on [Angular](https://angular.io/).
+  The front-end code of this sample plug-in is based on [Angular](https://angular.io/).
 It is comprised of widgets from [Angular Material](https://material.angular.io/).
+This README file assumes you have basic knowledge of Angular.

-Besides the front-end code, the sample plug-in includes:
+  The major front-end code of this sample plug-in is component VarViewerComponent.
-* A component, which is called VarViewerComponent.
+* A REXX program
-* A REXX program, which runs on the back-end system.
+  which runs as the back-end program in z/OS side for this sample plug-in.
-* A properties file, which is used for adding the plug-in to z/OSMF.
+* A properties file
+  which is used to describe meta data of the sample plug-in.

-### File structure
+Below is the detailed source code structure:
 * **/src/app/var-viewer/**
   This directory contains the component `VarViewerComponent`.
 This component is used for displaying data, handling user interaction, and calling services for communicating with z/OSMF.
 * **/src/app/service/tso.service.ts**